digitalupbelgie/up-stats/README.md

     use Yonidebleeker\UpStats\Http\Middleware\AssignCookie;
     ```

-2. To use this package, group your routes and apply the middleware:
+2. To utilize this package, group the routes you wish to monitor for statistics and then apply the middleware:

     ```php
     Route::middleware(['cookie'])->group(function () {
-        // Your routes here
+        // Place your routes to be monitored here
     });
     ```